PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-catalog/module-selections.md

 ## Top UI elements

 - **Multistore switching dropdown** - allows to navigate through the available Multistores.
-Note, that if the module is installed in one Multistores, it appears in the rest of Mulstistores or Shop groups also.
 - **View my shop and icon** - allows to open the Front-Office in the blank new page by clicking this eye icon link.
 Redirection leads to the homepage of the Mulsitstore.
 - **Breadcrumbs navigation** - identifies the page level.
 - **Module selection** - H1 class title for the page.